Sunil-Kumar-Reddy-K/playwright_python_pytest/README.md

 #Everythin + genrate report allure at the etst end
 PWDEBUG=0 pytest tests -m ui --browser-name chrome --headed --tracing=on --video=on -s; allure serve allure-results

-#Dealing with environments of individual UI or API (since the APID and UI urls are unique of it own just defining env is enough)
+#Dealing with environments of individual UI or API (since the APID and UI urls are unique of it own just defining env is enough) + parallel execution
-PWDEBUG=0 pytest tests -m ui --env qa --browser-name chrome --headed --tracing=on --video=on -s; allure serve allure-results
+PWDEBUG=0 pytest tests -m ui --env qa --browser-name chrome --headed --tracing=on --video=on -s -n 2; allure serve allure-results

 ```